Customer Segmentation Framework for Case Interviews: How to Segment, Score, and Target

 BehavioralWhat customers doPurchase frequency, brand loyalty, price sensitivityUsage intensity, consumption pattern

-How to Score Segments with a 2x2 Matrix
+How Do You Score Segments with a 2x2 Matrix?

 The scoring step earns the most points in an interview, and it is where most candidates are weakest.
-Move from qualitative descriptions to quantified scores on two axes (Source: McKinsey Growth Practice 2024).
+Move from qualitative descriptions to quantified scores on two axes.

 Attractiveness axis: Segment size, growth rate (annual %), margin quality, customer lifetime value, strategic fit.